robertvasek/perun/docs/degradation.rst

 New performance change checkers can be registered within Perun in several steps.
-The checkers have just small requirements and have to `yield` the reports about degradation as a instances of :class:`DegradationInfo` objects specified as follows:
+The checkers have just small requirements and have to `yield` the reports about degradation as a instances of ``DegradationInfo`` objects specified as follows:

 .. currentmodule: perun.utils.structs
 .. autoclass::  perun.utils.structs.DegradationInfo
+   :members:

+.. autoclass::  perun.utils.structs.PerformanceChange
    :members:

 You can register your new performance change checker as follows: